jlempen/Razer-Blade-Stealth-13-Late-2019-RZ09-03101x-OpenCore/README.md

 BrcmPatchRAM3.kext
 ```

+## Fixing the Caps Lock LED
+The Caps Lock LED doesn't work out of the box.
+To fix it, download and install [Karabiner-Elements](https://karabiner-elements.pqrs.org).
+Then open the app's Settings and head over to the `Devices` tab and look for your keyboard.
+Enable the `Manipulate caps lock LED` option and you're done.
+Make sure Karabiner-Elements starts on system startup.

 ## Configuring the RGB color effects of the keyboard
 The RGB color effects of the keyboard may be managed and configured conveniently with the excellent [Razer macOS](https://github.com/stickoking/razer-macos) utility.